binick/binick.github.io/content/posts/2020-10-22_sqlserver-efcore-json.md

 author: Nicola Biancolini
 tags: ['efcore', 'netcore', 'sqlserver', 'json']
 ---

-Sometimes we have been forced to work with json stored on table columns, it will have happened to you too!.
+Sometimes we have been forced to work with JSON stored on table columns, it will have happened to you too!.

 In this post I want to show you how work with that using **EntityFramework Core**